 - Return Payment Penalty Fee: Up to $25

-- Want a credit card with a high credit limit
+- You want a credit card with a high credit limit

-- Don’t want to pay annual fees for using their credit card
+- You don’t want to pay annual fees for using their credit card

-- Don’t want to pay fees on balance transfers, foreign transactions, and cash advances
+- You don’t want to pay fees on balance transfers, foreign transactions, and cash advances

-- Prefer a lower interest rate that fluctuates rather than a higher interest rate that stays the same
+- You prefer a lower interest rate that fluctuates rather than a higher interest rate that stays the same

 UNIFY Variable-Rate Visa® Platinum Credit Card Review